danielhao5/API-Testing/README.md

 ### Prerequisites

 ```
-It will need python 3.6+, pytest 4.0.2, ans strip.
+It will need python 3.6+, pytest 4.0.2, and stripe library.

-You will also need to register with stripe.com to get an api key since all API uses API keys to authenticate requests.
+You will also need to register with stripe.com to get an api key since all API uses
+API keys to authenticate requests.
 ```

 ### Installing

 ```
-$ pip install pytest  *(and repeat for other components list above)*
+$ pip install pytest   **and repeat for other components listed above**
 ```